Minimal spa room with massage table and chairs, architectural rendering meaning types workflow uses

 Benefits of Architectural Rendering

-The value of rendering lies in making decisions visible before irreversible commitments are made.
+The value of rendering architecture lies in making design decisions visible before construction begins.
 Benefits include avoided errors, accelerated consensus, and reduced rework.

 Clearer Decision-Making